sanskrit-lexicon/PWK/pw_ls/pwbib/displayprep/readme.md

 The best version of the PW bibliography to work with seems to be [mergebibnew.txt](https://github.com/sanskrit-lexicon/PWK/blob/master/pw_ls/pwbib/pwbib_new_work/mergebibnew.txt).

-mergebibnew is essentially a csv file (with the colon character `:` as value separator), wi the following fields:
+mergebibnew is essentially a csv file (with the colon character `:` as value separator), with the following fields:
 * abbrvsort = a simplified abbreviation.
 Probably not useful here
 * abbrv = the abbreviation as used in the dictionary; it is in the odd AS (Anglicized Sanskrit) form used by the digitized dictionary in the `<ls>`